 NOTE: The HSS shown in Figure Y.0-1 is only considering the functionality required for IMS.

 From IMS perspective, either the N5 interface as specified in TS 23.503 [95] or the Rx interface as specified in TS 23.203 [54] are used between the P-CSCF and the Policy Control Function (PCF).

-Editor's note: It is FFS if simultaneous support for both Rx and N5 is required in the same PLMN.

-In 5G System the Gm reference point defined in clause 4.0 and clause 4.4 is supported for the communication between UE and IMS, e.g. related to registration and session control.
+NOTE: In PLMNs where both Rx and N5 are used it is implementation specific how the P-CSCF determins the applicable interface/protocol used for a particular interaction with the PCF/PCRF – e.g. Separate P-CSCF’s used for Rx and N5, local routing configuration in the P-CSCF.In 5G System the Gm reference point defined in clause 4.0 and clause 4.4 is supported for the communication between UE and IMS, e.g. related to registration and session control.
 Therefore, the same interface is used, i.e. Gm, from P-CSCF perspective towards the UE, when UE is in 5G System or any other IP-CAN.